About Business Objects

 To work effectively with Business Objects, mind the following:

-• To create and save a Business Object, you must define at least one measure or dimension.
+• To create and save a Business Object, you must define at least one data field.
 However, you must create at least one metric to use the Business Object in a Decision or a chart.

 • For a Business Object to start capturing and storing the data based on the information provided, you must activate it.
-To activate a Business Object, all the measures and dimensions you defined for it must be mapped.
+To activate a Business Object, all data fields must be mapped.

 • You can either first activate a Business Object or create a Metric for it — the order doesn’t matter.